 - Location and availability of appropriate chemical labels.

-MSDSs are the primary source of information intended to outline the special precautions and controls necessary for handling specific hazardous chemicals and responding to emergency situations.
-MSDSs are typically provided by the chemical manufacturer or chemical supplier and are usually divided into approximately eight to ten sections.
-The different sections of an MSDS may vary slightly from manufacturer to manufacturer (e.g., section titles and section order), but each MSDS shall contain the following information:
+SDSs are the primary source of information intended to outline the special precautions and controls necessary for handling specific hazardous chemicals and responding to emergency situations.
+SDSs are typically provided by the chemical manufacturer or chemical supplier and are usually divided into approximately eight to ten sections.
+The different sections of an SDS may vary slightly from manufacturer to manufacturer (e.g., section titles and section order), but each MSDS shall contain the following information: